Authentication & Authorization Guide

 Prerequisites

-2. Create an Application: In the Apps and Integrations section of your Fluz dashboard, create an application.
+1. Create an Application: In the Developers section of your Fluz dashboard, create an application.

 Understanding Fluz Account Structure